2010 Deep Ecology / Environmentalist Dates

 * 10/5 eve to 10/6 eve: Old Greek festival honoring Gaia and the Nymphs (the male and female Spirits of Nature).
 [Boedromion 27]

 * 10/6: Walk to School Day--Have your kids start hiking or biking to school every day for their health, the health of neighborhood residents, and the health of the planet!
 [Walking or biking to school provides kids the exercise they need to keep a healthy weight and makes kids mentally alert, which helps them to learn.
+Kids who are age 11 and older benefit from some independence and responsibility, and may be able to walk alone or with other kids if the route is safe and familiar to them and if they have been taught how to defend against predators.
 Keeping cars from queuing at school entrances reduces the volume of vehicle exhaust in residential neighborhoods that causes cancer and lung disease in residents and students, and reduces the volume of air pollution that harms Mother Earth.]
 [See Walk to School website.] [a/k/a International Walk to School Day] [October is Walk to School Month.]

 * 10/7 to 10/10: Iroquois Squash Ceremony--in thanksgiving for the squash harvest.
 Iroquois rites also include the secret Little Water Ceremony for preserving the potency of medicine and Dark Dance for appeasing spirits.